Do you know what to consider when buying toys for toddlers? If not, keep reading to find out what you need to know!

 7 Things to Consider When Buying Toys for Toddlers

-As your baby advances into a new stage, it’s also time to get them new toys.
+As your baby advances into a new stage, it’s time to get them new toys.
 Here are a few things you should know before you start stocking up.

 1. Make Sure The Toys are Safe

 Your toddler will spend a lot of time with the toys.
-So you must pick these toys wisely and ensure that they’re safe to play with.
+So you must pick these toys wisely and ensure they’re safe to play with.

 2. Toddlers Love to Play Pretend Games